Afonne-CID/alx-zero_day/README.md

-This is a README file containing the description of the repository.
+This file is mandatory in all ALX School projects